HouzuoGuo/laitos/doc/Get-started.md

 ## Advanced behaviours
 ### Supervisor
 laitos uses a built-in supervisor mechanism to restart main program in the unlikely event of crash.
-If under extremely rare cirsumstanses laitos crashes more than once in quick succession (20 minutes), the supervisor will restart main program using reduced number of components.
+If under extremely rare circumstances laitos crashes more than once in quick succession (20 minutes), the supervisor will restart main program while shedding off potentially faulty components.

 Optionally, the supervisor can send server owner a notification mail when a crash occurs.
 To enable the notification, follow [outgoing mail configuration](https://github.com/HouzuoGuo/laitos/wiki/Outgoing-mail-configuration) and then